GarrettBoggs/pong/README.md

 **Example Output:** [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,ping-pong]

-* It alerts when a negative number is
+* It alerts when a negative number is entered

 **Example Input:** - 15

 **Example Output:** alert: Enter a number greater than 0!

-* It outputs a string
+* It can output a string

 **Example Input:** bird